Your November Horoscope Is Here & It Will Be Emotionally Consuming

 AdvertisementADVERTISEMENT

 And then?
 Big breakthrough.
-Sagittarius Season begins on November 21, and with it comes the shift from intense introspection to grounded action.
+Sagittarius Season begins on November 22, and with it comes the shift from intense introspection to grounded action.
 You’re focused on your finances, your value, your legacy.
-Saturn shifts direct in Pisces on November 27, in your creativity and romance sector, helping you solidify a passion project or commit more seriously in love.
-Mercury shifts direct in your sign on November 29, unblocking your voice and clarity.
-And finally, Venus enters Sagittarius on November 30, reminding you that abundance is your birthright, but only when you believe you’re worthy of it.
+Saturn shifts direct in Pisces on November 28, in your creativity and romance sector, helping you solidify a passion project or commit more seriously in love.
+Mercury shifts direct in your sign on November 30, unblocking your voice and clarity.
+And finally, Venus enters Sagittarius at the very end of the month, reminding you that abundance is your birthright, but only when you believe you’re worthy of it.
 You’ll end the month sharper, sexier, and more self-aware than you began.
 Phoenix status: reactivated.

 And then?
 Big breakthrough.
-Sagittarius Season begins on November 21, and with it comes the shift from intense introspection to grounded action.
+Sagittarius Season begins on November 22, and with it comes the shift from intense introspection to grounded action.
 You’re focused on your finances, your value, your legacy.
-Saturn shifts direct in Pisces on November 27, in your creativity and romance sector, helping you solidify a passion project or commit more seriously in love.
-Mercury shifts direct in your sign on November 29, unblocking your voice and clarity.
-And finally, Venus enters Sagittarius on November 30, reminding you that abundance is your birthright, but only when you believe you’re worthy of it.
+Saturn shifts direct in Pisces on November 28, in your creativity and romance sector, helping you solidify a passion project or commit more seriously in love.
+Mercury shifts direct in your sign on November 30, unblocking your voice and clarity.
+And finally, Venus enters Sagittarius at the very end of the month, reminding you that abundance is your birthright, but only when you believe you’re worthy of it.
 You’ll end the month sharper, sexier, and more self-aware than you began.
 Phoenix status: reactivated.

 Sagittarius Sun & Rising: